-The increase compared to the previous year is mainly due to the changes in the liability set aside by the subsidiary Bell Racing Helmets International WII for the staff employed in Bahrain, which constitutes a defined contribution plan.
+The increase compared to the previous year is mainly due to the changes in the liability set aside by the subsidiary Racing Force International WII for the staff employed in Bahrain, which constitutes a defined contribution plan.
+A detail of the variation for the period is shown in the following table.